 “Network” means any and all of the telecommunications systems whether fixed or wireless operated by the Communication Provider(s) or other systems provided by a Third Party Service Provider as may be made available by CSL to you for the purpose of providing the Services.

 “Order Confirmation” means the order confirmation issued by CSL when CSL

 “Purchased Equipment” means Equipment that is purchased outright and is not

 “Services” means any and all services provided by (or on behalf of) CSL.

-“Service Description” means (i) the service descriptions for CSL products and services found at www.csl-group.com/uk/installer-zone/ (or any replacement location advised by CSL) or (ii) any statement of work describing specific Services.
+“Service Description” means (i) the service descriptions for CSL products and services found at www.csl-group.com/uk/installer-zone/ or (ii) any statement of work describing specific Services.

 “SIM” or “SIM Card” means a Subscriber Identity Module card containing data (including your identity) which has been supplied to you by CSL.

 “Third Party Services” means services not provided or hosted by CSL but by a third party that CSL resells or incorporates into the Services and “Third Party Service Provider” means the provider of any such Third Party Services.

 “VAT” means value added tax or other local sales tax.
 In the Agreement, unless otherwise stated, time shall not be of the essence for the performance of any obligation.

 3.1 Each Service will continue for the term stated in the Order Confirmation or, if no term is stated in the Order Confirmation, the initial term will be 12 months from the date of the Order Confirmation and, if applicable, 12 months from the date of the first use of the last SIM Card that you have ordered.
 Any use beyond that term will be subject to the then-current Service Description and will continue until terminated in accordance with Clause 16.